Senate moves to limit Trump on military force against Iran

 Sen. Mike Lee, R-Utah, agreed.
 Lee supports Trump’s foreign policy, including toward Iran, but said Congress cannot escape its constitutional responsibility to act on matters of war and peace.

-“What the American people and the entire world will see from the debate we’re about to have in the Senate is that there is abundant support for the United States taking tough positions with regard to Iran,” Lee said Wednesday.
-“And as part of that we want to make sure that any military action that needs to be authorized is in fact properly authorized by Congress.
+As the Senate debate made clear, “there is abundant support for the United States taking tough positions with regard to Iran,” Lee said. ”And as part of that we want to make sure that any military action that needs to be authorized is in fact properly authorized by Congress.
 That doesn’t show weakness.
 That shows strength.”’

-The principle of congressional approval is established for an important reason, Kaine said.
-“If we’re to order our young men and women … to risk their lives in war, it should be on the basis of careful deliberation by the people’s elected legislature and not on the say-so of any one person.”

 Trump disputed that, arguing on Twitter that a vote against Kaine’s proposal was important to national security and pointed to the Jan.
 3 drone strike that killed Iran’s top general, Qassem Soleimani.